If you stay long enough in your seafaring profession, you begin to see and experience crazy and unexpected things.

 It could be frustrating especially if you think that all your hard work and efforts are wasted and someone undeserving got the promotion.

-Hold fast.
+Hold fast!
 This one’s for you.

 Moreover, I was not doing extra favors or lining myself up for this.
+In short, no S-I-P-2x.

 Their reply was my dependability.